sloganking/8-Bit-Computer/Microcode/ReadMe.md

 ## Other

 ```
-incIP       ; increments the instruction pointer
+incIP       ; increments the instruction pointer "fromRAM" always returns data from the address inside the instruction pointer unless "fromRamAddr" is on
 endMP       ; ends Micro Program